YelzDW/YelzDW/README.md

 ## Yelz / Infos

-- I'm a junior web developer with a passion for creating dynamic and responsive websites.
-With just a year of experience under my belt, I'm excited to continue learning and growing in the field.
+- I'm a junior front-end programer, With just a year of experience under my belt, I'm excited to continue learning and growing in the field.
 - 💻 Ask me about anything related to HTML, CSS, and JavaScript – I love sharing what I know!
 - 📫 How to reach me:
 - Email: elisiarioyago@gmail.com